yasuzuki51/docker-simple-lemp/README.md

 This is a very simple LEMP and Laravel environment on docker.

 ## Usage
 Clone all source codes from this repository.
 `git clone git@github.com:yasuzuki51/docker-simple-lemp.git`

-Rename .env-sample to .env and write your environment variable such as database name.
+Rename .env-example to .env and write your environment variable such as database name.

-Run docker-complse.
+Run docker-compose.
 `docker-compose up -d`